UAE Exchange

-The business has circa 9,000 employees across 40 countries.
-It is one of the largest remittance companies and has extensive network in the Middle East and Asia with particular emphasis on India where over 40% of its offices and staff are located.
+The business has over 9,000 employees across 40 countries.
+It is one of the largest remittance companies and has an extensive network in the Middle East and Asia with particular emphasis on India where over 40% of its offices and staff are located.

-International branding
+International brands

-During 2018, UAE Exchange began re-branding to "Unimoni" at locations outside of the United Arab Emirates.
-This initially started with its retail presence in India, Fiji, Canada and Australia.
-Markets such as Hong Kong and Tanzania, as well as further afield have also since been re-branded as Unimoni.
+In 2018, UAE Exchange started to change its brand to “Unimoni” in locations outside the UAE.
+This initially started with retail presence in India, Fiji, Canada, and Australia.
+Since then, markets such as Hong Kong and Tanzania, as well as others, have been renamed Unimoni.

 History

+Foundation and growth

 UAE Exchange established its first branch and operations in Abu Dhabi, UAE in the year 1980.

-By 2014 It has around 800 branches in the world

-1993 saw UAE Exchange became a SWIFT member and over the following two years opened operations in Oman and Kuwait, as well as launching transfer, gold card and bank note services.

-In 1999 it launched retail operations in India, which was to become the largest operation outside its home base, with 330 branches by 2015.
-It opened offices in Bangladesh, the United Kingdom and Sri Lanka over the following three years.
+In 1993, UAE Exchange became a SWIFT member and over the following two years opened operations in Oman and Kuwait, as well as launching transfer, gold card, and banknote services.
+In 1999, it launched retail operations in India, which was to become the largest operation outside its home base, with 330 branches by 2015.
+It opened offices in Bangladesh, the United Kingdom, and Sri Lanka over the following three years.

-In 2001 it launched Xpress Money, a money transfer service in the UK.
+In 2001, it launched Xpress Money, a money transfer service in the UK.
 Xpress Money was later extracted into the wider group.

-During 2003 the business added Australia to its network, it also launched services for the corporate (B2B) sector.
+In 2003, the business added Australia to its network, and it also launched services for the corporate (B2B) sector.

-In 2004 it introduced online money transfers.
+In 2004, it introduced online money transfers.

-Between 2005 and 2009 it opened offices in Hong Kong, Uganda, Jordan, Canada, New Zealand and China, as well as purchasing MoneyDart Global Services in the United States.
+Between 2005 and 2009 it opened offices in Hong Kong, Uganda, Jordan, Canada, New Zealand, and China, as well as purchasing MoneyDart Global Services in the United States.
 The business also launched an online money transfer brand, Money2anywhere.com.
 XPay; a mobile bill payment application was also purchased in India.

 In 2009 it became an Authorised Payment Institution with the UK financial regulator Financial Services Authority (which later became the Financial Conduct Authority).

+International re-branding

+In 2018, [UAE Exchange] began re-branding to "Unimoni" at locations outside of the United Arab Emirates.
+This initially started with its retail presence in India, Fiji, Canada and Australia.
+Markets such as Hong Kong and Tanzania, as well as further afield have also since been re-branded as Unimoni.

 In October 2018, UAE Exchange partnered with telecommunications company Ooredoo.

 In March 2019 Sudhir Shetty left the business.
 Prior to his role as president of the business which he had held since 1991, he had served as its chief operating officer.